Skip to main content

 Waterloo IndustriesMuskogee200

-The most significant filing came from Waterloo Industries at its Muskogee facility, reporting 200 affected workers.
+The biggest impact was at Waterloo Industries at its Muskogee facility, reporting 200 affected workers.

 Trend & Outlook